Actor-centered Representations for Action Localization in Streaming Videos: Experimental Evaluation

-\section{Qualitative Analysis}
+\subsection{Qualitative Analysis}

 We qualitatively analyze our approach and visualize some interesting instances in Figure~\ref{fig:qualitative_examples}.
-We show two specific groups of examples - (i) a comparison with PredLearn~\cite{aakur2020action} to highlight the importance of using actor-centered features and hierarchical prediction, and (ii) some failure modes of the approach.
+We show two specific groups of examples - (i) a comparison with PredLearn~\cite{aakur2020action} to highlight the importance of using actor-centered features and hierarchical prediction beyond numbers presented in Section~\ref{sec:results}, and (ii) some failure modes of the approach to identify possible ways to mitigate them.
 In rows 1 and 4, it can be seen that although there are other objects in the scene whose motion is unpredictable, the use of multiple attention grids and actor-centered prediction helps the model to maintain focus on the actor.
 Row 3 shows that the model can overcome the challenges posed by camera motion \textit{and} object deformation to maintain context in prediction, whereas PredLearn (without hierarchical prediction) is influenced by the camera motion and loses track of the object.
-In row 2, we visualize an instance where the model loses focus due to background motion.
-Still, due to the actor-centered predictions, it regains attention to localize the object of interest.
 We also visualize some of the failure modes of the proposed model in the final row in Figure~\ref{fig:qualitative_examples}.
 In particular, we would like to highlight two areas that lead to failure.
 First, consider the sequence on the left.
 The model's attention is initially on the wrong player in the scene and continues to attend to areas of the same player, which we attribute to the actor-centered prediction.
-Although the object is well localized, it is not the \textit{labeled} object of interest, to which the model does not have access.
+Although the object is well localized, it is not the \textit{labeled} object of interest to which the model does not have access.
 The second failure mode, highlighted in the sequence on the right, is bounding box selection.
-Although the attention is on the object for most frames, the use of \textit{class-agnostic} proposals returns poorer bounding box fit.
+Although the attention is on the object for most frames, \textit{class-agnostic} proposals returns poorer bounding box fit.
+The mAP score does not take these factors into account.